 - 1. The level of public demand for the treatment or service for which coverage is required and the extent to which such coverage is needed in this State; - 2.
-The extent to which coverage for the treatment or service is currently available: - 3.
-The extent to which the required coverage may increase or decrease the cost of the treatment or service; - 4.
+The extent to which coverage for the treatment or service is currently available;

+- 3. The extent to which the required coverage may increase or decrease the cost of the treatment or service; - 4.
 The effect the required coverage will have on the cost of obtaining policies of health insurance in this State; - 5.
 The effect the required coverage will have on the cost of health care provided in this State; and - 6.
 Such other considerations as are necessary to determine the fiscal and social impact of requiring coverage for the treatment or service.

-INTERIM FINDINGS AND RECOMMENDATIONS OF LEGISLATIVE COMMITTEES
+INTERIM LEGISLATIVE COMMITTEES

-29 Rule No. 19.
-Date for Reporting.
+Rule No. 19.
+Approval for Meeting During Session and Date for Reporting.

+- 1. A legislative committee that meets during the interim shall not schedule or otherwise hold a meeting during a regular session of the Legislature or during an adjournment pursuant to Joint Standing Rule No. 9 without the prior approval of the Majority Leader of the Senate and the Speaker of the Assembly. - 2.
 Each legislative committee that adopted any findings or recommendations during the interim since the last regular session of the Legislature shall, not later than the 14th calendar day of the regular session, inform interested members of the Senate and Assembly of those findings and recommendations.